 (c) NOIE or External Load Serving Entity (ELSE) points of delivery where metering points are radial Loads and are uni-directionally metered and NOIE points of delivery that have bi-directional flows that are solely the result of generation interconnected to a Transmission and/or Distribution Service Provider (TDSP) owned Distribution System behind a NOIE point of delivery metering point.
-A TSP or DSP has the option of making some or all such meters EPS compliant and to request that ERCOT poll the meters; and
+A TSP or DSP has the option of making some or all such meters EPS compliant and to request that ERCOT poll the meters;

-(d) Generation participating in a current Emergency Response Service (ERS) Contract Period, where such generation only exports energy to the ERCOT System during an ERS deployment or ERS test.
+(d) Generation participating in a current Emergency Response Service (ERS) Contract Period, where such generation only exports energy to the ERCOT System during an ERS deployment or ERS test; and

+(e) Load that has TDSP read meter(s) and is participating as a Controllable Load Resource (CLR) that is not an Aggregate Load Resource (ALR).
+The CLR must be metered separately from all other Loads and generation.

 (2) Each TSP and DSP is responsible for the following: